 What is baby-led weaning and how is it different from regular weaning?

-Baby-led weaning is a way of introducing solid foods to baby without purees or spoon-feeding.
-Parents offer baby chip or finger-shaped slices of food and baby feeds herself.
-Baby sits at the table with the rest of the family and everyone eats together, often eating much the same food (minus the salt and a few other things that baby can’t have).
-Parents can enjoy eating themselves (and model doing so) rather than spending the whole meal trying to spoon food into baby!
+Baby-led weaning is a way of introducing solid foods to babies without purees or spoon-feeding.
+Parents offer baby chips or finger-shaped slices of food and baby feeds herself.
+Baby sits at the table with the rest of the family and everyone eats together, often eating much the same food (minus the salt and a few other things that the baby can’t have).
+Parents can enjoy eating by themselves (and model doing so) rather than spending the whole meal trying to spoon feed into the baby!

 What are the benefits?

 Other than the fact that you can actually enjoy your own meal rather than needing to feed the baby, there are lots of benefits of baby-led weaning!
 It encourages independence and self-feeding from the start.
 Also, it enables the baby to continue to follow his or her body’s hunger and satiety cues (just as they do during breastfeeding), with no risk of an adult trying to override them and get “just a little bit more” in.